Ever been stumped for the next best book for your little one? The Realistic Mum shares a book review of 8 reads for children zero to three years…

 From me to you, Happy Reading!

-Kelly is a Sydney Based Blogger for The Realistic Mum as well as a busy mum to her three children, Jack, Eva and Franklin.
+Kelly is a busy mum to her three children, Jack, Eva and Franklin.
 With a Bachelor in Early Childhood Education, Kelly taught across Kindy to Year Two in both Australia and the UK.

 Kelly recently finished a certificate in Children’s Writing and along with The Realistic Mum blog, is pursuing a career in writing children’s books, with her very first and soon to be released young children’s book ‘Look at the Clouds, What Can you See’?